 As authorized by the Secretary of HHS, AHRQ coordinates the development of sets of common definitions and reporting formats (Common Formats) for reporting on health care quality and patient safety.
-The purpose of this notice is to announce the release of the Common Formats for Event Reporting—Hospital Version 2.0.
+The purpose of this notice is to announce the availability of new formats for public review and comment, Common Formats for Event Reporting for Hospitals Version 2.0.

-The Common Formats for Event Reporting—Hospital Version 2.0 and the remaining Common Formats can be accessed electronically at the following Web site: https://www.psoppc.org/psoppc_web/.
+The Common Formats for Event Reporting for Hospitals Version 2.0, and the remaining Common Formats, can be accessed electronically at the following HHS Web site: http://www.pso.ahrq.gov/common/.

 Start Further Info